onfido/onfido-sdk-ui/README.md

 ### 6. Initialising the SDK

-You are now ready to initialise the SDK:
+You are now ready to initialize the SDK:

 ```js
 Onfido.init({